Summer Institute for History Teachers

 The Colonial Society of Massachusetts

-The Colonial Society of Massachusetts, in collaboration with the Society of Colonial Wars, is sponsoring a three-day Summer Institute focused on the Revolutionary Period using the the Colonial Society’s extensive resources.
-Designed for 5th-12th grade History and Social Studies educators, this Summer Institute will offer Professional Development Points through the Massachusetts Council for the Social Studies as well as a stipend ($1500) for each attendee who turns in a completed lesson.
+The Colonial Society of Massachusetts, in collaboration with the Society of Colonial Wars, is sponsoring a three-day Summer Institute focused on the Revolutionary Period using the the Colonial Society’s extensive resources, followed up with a fall one day Seminar on historical thinking and writing with a senior scholar.
+Designed for 5th -12th grade History and Social Studies educators, this Summer Institute will offer Professional Development Points through the Massachusetts Council for the Social Studies as well as a stipend for each attendee who turns in a completed lesson ($1250) and attends the fall Seminar ($250).
 Lessons may also be published on the Colonial Society of Massachusetts and the Society of Colonial Wars websites.

 To learn more about the focus of the Summer Institute, please explore the extensive “Publications” and newly established “Documents” pages of the website of the Colonial Society of Massachusetts here: https://www.colonialsociety.org/